Workseed survive a bear market

 Greater investment in your staff is also a way to communicate your appreciation for them.
 This can have a broad impact on the entire organization – even when the economic outlook looks bleak!

-The case for better training is clear.
+The case for better digital learning is clear.
 Now is a good time to challenge the myth that cutting training costs in an economic downturn makes sense.

 Investment in your staff is also an investment in your company’s future.
 As is the case with planting trees, the best time to adopt a proper training initiative was a generation ago.
 The second best time is right now.